eth-educators/eth-docker-docs/website/docs/Support/Rocketpool.md

 ## Configuration A: Chain databases in RocketPool

 For this example, the consensus client (beacon/eth2) and execution client (eth1) will run in RocketPool, and eth-docker will run just a validator client, but not "consensus" or "execution" containers.
+Optionally, the MEV-Boost service can also be run in RocketPool and accessed by the eth-docker validator.

 ### Configure RocketPool

 If you are not running RocketPool already, install it [following their instructions](https://docs.rocketpool.net/guides/node/docker.html).
 When you get to the step where you configure RocketPool:

 `rocketpool service config` and choose Locally Managed, any local Execution Client (Geth, Erigon, etc) and any Consensus Client, though I'd avoid Prysm.

+Expose RocketPool API ports as per https://docs.rocketpool.net/guides/node/advanced-config.html#allowing-external-validator-clients-to-connect-to-the-smartnode

 Run `rocketpool service start`, and everything should come up.